 Patients who want a flexible and biocompatible vision correction option, as well as many patients who are not candidates for laser vision correction, find that Visian EVO ICL is the right procedure for them.
 In a survey, 99.4% of EVO patients have stated they would have the procedure again.

 Unlike laser vision correction surgeries that permanently change the shape of the cornea, the EVO Visian ICL procedure is additive, meaning that no corneal tissue is removed.
 The EVO lens has a small hole in its center allowing the flow of fluid to the front of the eye, therefore preventing dry eye syndrome.
-Worldwide, more than one million EVO Visian lenses have been implanted.
+Worldwide, more than two million EVO Visian lenses have been implanted.
 Ask us about the STAAR EVO Practice Champion Certification.